gjtiquia/dotfiles/README.md

 > side note on terminals and shells on Windows

-> Windows Terminal is quite nice to use
+> Windows Terminal has weird behaviors with FiraMono font
+> Wezterm feels ok so far, we'll see with more usage over time

 > if everything is in WSL, i recommend using WSL